Lets talk about our mental health

 As the news broke this weekend announcing another young man had taken his life, I decided I could no longer not write about my mental health.

-It is becoming increasingly difficult to hear of so many people who are of a similar age to me have taken their lives.
+It is becoming increasingly more difficult to hear of so many people of a similar age to me having taken their lives.
 More often than not due to the ongoing pressures society puts on us.
 Whilst I feel there is a lot of steps ITV need to take to ensure the right aftercare is in place, we also need to become more aware of the struggles surrounding us.
 We need to learn to speak out more about our own mental health.

 I want people to feel comfortable turning to a colleague, a friend, a family member or their partners and explain if they are feeling overwhelmed, sad, anxious, alone etc. To not feel ashamed of a situation they are in.
 To be able to speak out and seek help.
 I know no one wants to be in a situation where another family member is lost because they didn’t feel there was any other way.
 There is, there always is.

 An open letter about my mental health journey.

 I was trying to think of the best way to share my mental health journey with you.
 I wrote so many posts and none of them felt right.
 So instead I thought I would go back to basics and tell you my ‘story’.
 I want to highlight that there is no hierarchy of mental health, no one deserves to talk about their mental health any more than anyone else.
 Any mental health issue can be crippling and I urge you to talk about any struggles with someone you feel safe to divulge with.
 There is nothing more damaging than opening yourself up to someone who doesn’t take your pain seriously.

 So here, it goes, stick with me, I am hoping it can help but it won’t be short.